SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- SMU has combined with its opponents to score more than 68.5 points only two times this year.
+- SMU and its opponents have combined for 68.5 points just two times this year.

 - South Florida's games have yet to go over 68.5 points this season.